mobiquity-networks/MNNotificationsManager-iOS-SDK/README.md

 2. Set CoreLocation.framework status to "Optional" at "Link Binary With Libraries".
 3. Check iOS version before using MNNotificationsManager.

+## iOS 9 Support

+iOS 9 offers two new features that will affect developing of apps with the latest iOS SDK and the current MNNotificationsManager version:
+- App Transport Security: Our SDK meets the App Transport Security requeriments from day one.
+- Bitcode: We will support Bitcode very soon in a coming release.
+To develop using our current release, the app developer must switch off "Enable Bitcode" in the app Build Settings panel.

 ## Sample Application

 The *Example App* directory in the repository's root contains the source code for a basic functionality app that shows a way to integrate the SDK into your application.
 You can use it as a starting point for your integration process, and as a basic testing application adding your provided App Key and Secret.